mindspore-ai/docs/install/mindspore_d_install.md

     # control log level.
 0-DEBUG, 1-INFO, 2-WARNING, 3-ERROR, default level is WARNING.
     export GLOG_v=2

-    # Set Soc Version, if this environment variable is not set, the program will read the default value from the system.
-    export SOC_VERSION=Ascend910

     # Conda environmental options
     LOCAL_ASCEND=/usr/local/Ascend # the root directory of run package